BaherTamer/SwiftSafeUI/README.md

 # SwiftUIDeprecationHandler
-SwiftUIDeprecationHandler is a collection of custom resuable SwiftUI modifiers designed to handle API deprecation across different iOS versions.
+SwiftUIDeprecationHandler is a library of custom reusable SwiftUI modifiers designed to handle API deprecation across different iOS versions.

 ## Installation
 To use these custom modifiers in your SwiftUI project, simply copy the code from our [wiki](https://github.com/BaherTamer/SwiftUIDeprecationHandler/wiki) into your project.